AFRICAN ELECTIONS DATABASE

 1,875,000 (approx.)

-*The total number of votes cast (and the percentage of "yes" and "no" votes) are approximate.
+*The total number of votes cast as well as the percentage of "yes" and "no" votes are approximate.
+Other sources state differing rates of approval, but provide no figures.

 February/March 1996 Presidential Election